-But let’s be honest here.
-How many of you have ONLY purchased bike components and accessories from a traditional bricks and mortar shop?
+But let’s not sugarcoat things here.
+How many of you have ONLY bought bike parts and accessories from a conventional store that has bricks and mortar locations?
 Not many.

 As the online world continues to grow, competition between the large web-based shops is heating up, which means the prices are dropping.
 Companies like Pricepoint.com have turned into full-service bike shops carrying not only every major manufacturer for components and accessories, but they also have a huge variety of their own house brand of Sette components.
 It’s made in the same factories as many of the brand names, but the price of this gear is far lower.